STV Group: Other channels

 The former SMG plc ran its own digital channel, S2, throughout the Scottish and Grampian ITV regions.
 S2, which aired on the Digital Terrestrial platform, was launched on 30 April 1999 and was replaced by ITV2 just over two years later – as part of a deal with ITV Digital – on 27 July 2001.

 Sky Scottish was a satellite television channel operating on the analogue Sky TV service between 1 November 1996 and 31 May 1998.
 The service was a joint venture between British Sky Broadcasting and SMG.

 A high-definition channel, STV HD, launched on 6 June 2010.

 On 11 January 2013, STV were awarded two local TV licences by Ofcom to operate digital terrestrial television channels in Glasgow and Edinburgh for up to 12 years.
 The two channels, STV Glasgow and STV Edinburgh, were to be delivered in partnership with Glasgow Caledonian University and Edinburgh Napier University respectively.
 STV Glasgow launched on 2 June 2014, and STV Edinburgh launched on 12 January 2015.
 In March 2015, STV were awarded local licences for the Aberdeen, Ayr and Dundee areas.
 In April 2017, STV Glasgow and STV Edinburgh were re-branded as STV2.
 Just over a year later in May 2018, STV announced that it would be closing STV2 on 30 June 2018.

+Radio

+STV Group launched a Scotland-wide radio station named STV Radio on 6 January 2026.
+The station is available via streaming on STV Player and smart speakers, and features a breakfast show hosted by former Greatest Hits Radio presenters Ewen Cameron and Cat Harvey.
+The station is also available on DAB and DAB+ in Central Scotland, North East of Scotland, Tayside, Ayrshire, Inverness, Moray and the Highlands.